javajosh/simpatico/websocket.md

 In fact, a good way to do it is to add an `observers` field to residue, which is ignored by combine but used in `stree.add()` to generate more msgs.
 An observer is a function that takes prev and curr residue and produces an array of msgs.
 But before implementing this, I want to see how far I can get with just handlers.

+It would be cool to branch connections for testing, showing off all the error modes.
+However we'd need to take care of the `ws` member which shouldn't be shared.
+There's a general issue with keeping references to outside objects in residue that may be resolved with a naming convention like "prepend with _ to ignore"

 # Async handlers
 The real invitation protocol requires both sync and async computation from the client and server.